KColagiovanni/Diabetes_Prediction-Machine_Learning/README.md

 # Diabetes Prediction using Machine Learning
+## Project Summary

+This project was made for a Machine learning class.
+We had to choose a dataset and apply machine leaning to it.
+The dataset that was chosen for this project was health data from the Pima Indian Tribe.
+Python is the language used, in addition to that, some of Pythons most popular data science libraries are imported to aid with machine learning.
+Read on for more detailed information.

 ## Project Description
 ### Solution Summary

 The problem is that diabetes is on the rise, and doctors and their staff will need help diagnosing diabetes quickly and accurately.
 This application proposes to use machine learning to help doctors quickly and accurately detect diabetes in patients based on a number of data points.
 With input from doctors and some code adjustment, it could also be used for early detection of diabetes.
 The application will provide the solution to this problem by using the patient’s medical data as input data entered by medical staff and output if the patient has diabetes or not.
 It uses a diabetes dataset consisting of 768 rows, with 8 input values(columns) and one target value(column) which is either true(1) indicating that the patient does have diabetes, or false(0) indicating that the patient does not have diabetes.
 There is also functionality to graph the input data to help visualize the dataset.

 ### Data Summary
-The source of the data for the proposed project is [Kaggle](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database)
+The source of the data for the proposed project is [Kaggle](https://www.kaggle.com/datasets/uciml/-indians-diabetes-database)

 The method for the data collection was through direct medical examinations and tests administered by health professionals.
 This would typically involve measuring blood glucose levels, blood pressure, BMI, and other relevant health indicators through standard medical procedures.